 Figure C.1.
-The upgrade dialog
+The commit dialog, showing the upgrade notification

 If you're responsible for a lot of users in your domain, you might want your users to use only versions you have approved and not have them install always the latest version.
-You probably don't want that upgrade dialog to show up so your users don't go and upgrade immediately.
+You probably don't want that upgrade notification to show up so your users don't go and upgrade immediately.